Skip to content

 JudgeMate for big air skiing events

-Six-judge scoring with trick tracking
+Six-judge scoring with best-two totals

 Scoring after every jump